Doing Physical Therapy? Massage Therapy Can Vastly Improve Results!

 7 Reasons why this powerful combination works

 Pain sucks.
 As a massage therapist, I would know.
 Almost everyone who comes to see me does so because they're in pain!
+Many times, they are already seeing a physical therapist and not entirely happy with the results.
+What many don't realize is that the combination of physical therapy and massage can give greater results than either modality on it's own.

 There are several reasons why massage therapy is effective for anyone who is already receiving physical therapy.